-The flows in the bypassed Wards Canyon segment have been reduced for 95 years, generally held at the 10 cfs compliance minimum with exceptions during spring high flows.
-This altered flow regime has resulted in considerable in-channel and riparian growth consisting of shrubs and trees that range in size from 12- to 36-inch diameters.
+The flows in the bypassed Ward's Canyon segment have been reduced for over a century, generally held at the 10 cfs compliance minimum with brief exceptions during spring high flows.
+This altered flow regime has resulted in considerable encroachment of in-channel and riparian growth consisting of shrubs and trees that range from 12- to 36-inches in diameter.